-Pursuant to the requirements of section 26 (1) of SBP Act, 1956, the assets of the Group specifically earmarked against the liabilities of the issue department have been detailed in note 19.1 to these consolidated financial statements.
+Pursuant to the requirements of section 26 (1) of SBP Act, 1956, the assets of the Bank specifically earmarked against the liabilities of the issue department have been detailed in note 19.1 to these financial statements.

-The annexed notes from 1 to 50 form an integral part of these consolidated financial statements.
+The annexed notes from 1 to 50 form an integral part of these unconsolidated financial statements.